giorgiopiras/giorgiopiras.github.io/_pages/about.md

 Finally, he received is PhD (with honors) in the context of the National PhD-AI program, run by La Sapienza University of Rome, Italy, defending the thesis titled "Adversarial Pruning: Improving Evaluations and Methods", supervised by Prof.Battista Biggio.

 During his PhD, he was a visiting student at the Karlsruhe Institute for Technology, Germany, supervised by prof. Christian Wressnegger.
-He serves constantly as a reviewer for Pattern Recognition Journal and Neurocomputing, and has served at AISEC, ESANN, S+SSPR and ITASEC conferences.
+He serves as a reviewer for ICLR, AAAI, USENIX, and ACM CCS conferences, and Pattern Recognition, Neurocomputing, Machine Learning, and IEEE TIFS Journals, besides other venues.
-He is now involved, with the University of Cagliari, in the EU HORIZON Project "_Sec4Ai4Sec_".
+He is now involved, with the University of Cagliari, in the EU HORIZON Projects "_Sec4Ai4Sec_" and "_CoEvolution_".

 ---